 The Illustrated Press and Thunderbolt’s Death

-Andrew Cunningham very likely set about making a detailed photographic record of Ward’s demise with sales to illustrated newspapers at least partly in mind.
-Of course, the technology to directly print photographs in newspapers did not exist in 1870 (the half tone photographic reproductive process appears to have been first utilised in an Australian paper in early 1888).15Peter Dowling, ‘1861–62: seminal years in the publishing history of illustrated newspapers in Australia’, La Trobe Journal, No. 88, 2011, p.
-26. Rather, wood engravings cut by artists working in the tradition of the English master engraver Thomas Bewick were deployed until the very late nineteenth century (and beyond in many publications).
+Andrew Cunningham very likely set about making a detailed photography record of Ward’s demise with sales to illustrated newspapers at least partly in mind.
+Of course, the technology to directly print photographs in newspapers did not exist in 1870 (the half tone photographic reproductive process appears to have been first utilised in an Australian paper in early 1888).16Peter Dowling, ‘1861–62: seminal years in the publishing history of illustrated newspapers in Australia’, La Trobe Journal, No. 88, 2011, p.
+26. Rather, wood engravings cut by artists working in the tradition of the English master engraver Thomas Bewick were deployed until the very late nineteenth century (and beyond).
 While comparatively expensive to produce, these hardwood engravings could be integrated beside type with comparative ease and reused many times.

 Kentucky Creek Today

-The 1870 re-enactment photos are particularly valuable for the detail they provide of the locale where Walker shot Ward as the Kentucky Creek landscape has changed somewhat in this vicinity due to the construction downstream of Uralla’s town water supply dam (completed in 1945).24Armidale Express, 10 October 1945, p.
-8. The general site of Ward’s death recently was re-identified due to the discovery of the location of the obelisk-shaped rock pictured in a re-enactment photograph (presumably Figure 4 held at UNERA; the same rock is also evident in Figures 3 and 5).25Armidale Express, 11 December 2015.
-Curiously, Andrew Cunningham was not mentioned by name in the local press report just cited—despite his work being central to these modern investigative efforts.
+The 1870 re-enactment photos are also valuable for the detail they provide of the locale where Walker shot Ward as the landscape has changed in this vicinity due to the construction downstream of Uralla’s town water supply dam (completed in 1945).25Armidale Express, 10 October 1945, p.
+8. The general site of Ward’s death recently was re-identified due to the discovery of the obelisk-shaped rock pictured in a re-enactment photograph (presumably Figure 4 held at UNERA; the rock is also evident in Figures 3 and 5).26Armidale Express, 11 December 2015.
+Curiously, Andrew Cunningham was not mentioned by name in the press report just cited—despite his work being central to these modern investigative efforts.

 Andrew Cunningham’s Later Career